daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a research fellow at the Stanford Institute for Econonmic Policy Research studying the economics of education.
 Above all, I am an avid reader.
-Right now, I am reading [*Putin's People: How the KGB Took Back Russia and Then Took on the West*](https://us.macmillan.com/books/9780374712785) by Catherine Belton.
+Right now, I am reading [*And the Band Played On: Politics, People, and the AIDS Epidemic*](https://us.macmillan.com/books/9780312374631) by Randy Shilts.